The French Roulette Layout

 Rien ne va plus

-This croupier call translates as “No more bets” and indicates wagers are no longer accepted on the current spin.
+This croupier call translates to “No more bets” and indicates that no further wagers are accepted on the current spin.

 Faites vos jeux

-The phrase means “Place your bets please” in French.
-It marks the beginning of a new round of play.
+The phrase means “Place your bets, please” in French and signals the start of a new round of play.

 Rien ne va

-The croupier announces “Nothing goes” to declare the spin is not valid, usually because the ball has bounced off the spinning wheel, failing to produce a valid outcome.
+The croupier announces “Nothing goes” to declare that the spin is invalid, usually because the ball has bounced off the wheel and failed to produce a valid outcome.

 Les jeux sont faits

-This one translates as “Bets are made” and marks the launch of the ball on the spinning wheel.
+This call translates to “Bets are made” and coincides with the launch of the ball onto the spinning wheel.

 Zero et les deux voisins

 The phrase means “Zero and the two neighbors”.
-It refers to a specific neighbor bet that includes the zero and the two numbers on its left and right side, 3, 26, 32, and 15.
+It refers to a specific neighbor bet that includes zero and the two numbers on each side of it – 3, 26, 32, and 15.

 Cagnotte

-The kitty in which patrons at the French tables put the tips for the croupiers.
+The shared kitty into which patrons at French tables place tips for the croupiers.

 Râteau

-The rake the dealer collects chips with off the felt.
+The rake the dealer uses to collect chips from the felt.

 Jeton

-The word means “token” in French but refers to chips in the context of gambling.
+The word literally means “token” in French but refers to chips in the context of gambling.

 BonusInsider is a leading informational website that provides reviews of the latest casino, sports betting, and bingo bonuses.
 We also list guides on how to play some of the most popular casino games including roulette, slots, blackjack, video poker, live dealers.